FidelityInternational/concourse-s3-encrypt-resource/README.md

-# Simple S3 Resource for [Concourse CI](http://concourse.ci)
+# S3 Encrypt Resource for [Concourse CI](http://concourse.ci)

-Resource to upload files to S3.
-Unlike the [the official S3 Resource](https://github.com/concourse/s3-resource), this Resource can upload or download multiple files.
+Resource to upload/download GPG encrypted files to S3.
+Unlike the [the official S3 Resource](https://github.com/concourse/s3-resource), this resource can upload or download multiple files using the `aws s3 sync` command.

 ## Usage